Generally it is impossible to have perfect anonymity, even with Tor.

 Tor will encrypt your traffic to and within the Tor network, but the encryption of your traffic to the final destination website depends on that website.

-To help ensure private encryption to websites, Tor Browser includes HTTPS Everywhere to force the use of HTTPS encryption with major websites that support it.
+To help ensure private encryption to websites, Tor Browser includes HTTPS-Only Mode to force the use of HTTPS encryption with websites that support it.

 However, you should still watch the browser URL bar to ensure that websites you provide sensitive information to display a padlock or onion icon in the address bar, include https:// in the URL, and display the proper expected name for the website.